blackbhc/refactor/README.md

     `region_shape` = `box`, there will be 3 image matrices for the $x-y$ plane, $x-z$ plane and $y-z$ plane.
   - The quantities of the image are specified by the `colors` parameter in the view of color coded (see below).
     (The name `image` may be changed in the future, as its meaning is not so clear.)
 - <a id="image_bins"></a>`image_bins`: how many bins of the image matrices in each dimension, for the axis that may be stretched, the number of bins in such axis is also determined by the `ratio` parameter.
 - <a id="colors"></a>`colors`:
+  At least one color must be given, if the `image` is enabled, otherwise the program will raise an error.
   - `particle_number`: the number of particles in each bin.
   - `surface_density`: the surface density of the particles in each bin.
 The unit is $\[M\]/\[L\]^2$, $\[M\]$ and
     $\[L\]$ are the internal unit of mass and length in the simulation, the same below.
   - `mean_velocity`: the mean velocity of the particles in each bin, one component for each axis.
   - `dispersion`: the velocity dispersion of the particles in each bin, one component for each axis.
   - `dispersion_tensor`: the velocity dispersion tensor of the particles in each bin.
 - <a id="bar_major_axis"></a>`bar_major_axis`: whether calculate the bar major axis in the target particles, if detected a bar, defined as the phase angle of the $m$=2 Fourier component of the surface density after projection into the equatorial plane, $\\arg(A_2)$.
 - <a id="bar_length"></a>`bar_length`: whether calculate the bar length in the target particles, if detected a bar.
 - <a id="inerita_tensor"></a>`inertia_tensor`: whether calculate the inertia tensor of the target particles.
 - <a id="sbar"></a>`sbar`: whether calculate the bar strength parameter, where $S\_\\rm{bar}$ is defined as $A_2/A_0$.
 - <a id="sbuckle"></a>`sbuckle`: whether calculate the buckling strength parameter, where $S\_{\\rm{buckle}}$ is defined as $\\sum m_i z_i \\exp(-2i \\phi_i) / \\sum m_i$.
 - <a id="An"></a>`An`: whether calculate the $A_n$ parameters, where $A_n$ is the $n$-th Fourier component of the surface density after projection into the equatorial plane.

 ##### Particle

 - <a id="switch_p"></a>`switch`: whether to enable the particle level analysis or not.
+- <a id="filename_p"></a>`filename`: the filename of the output file of the particle level analysis, the suffix `.hdf5`
 - <a id="period_p"></a>`period`: the period of particle level analysis, in unit of synchronized time steps in simulation.
   <font color=red>**Note:**</font> the particle level analysis will output all information of the target particles